Community Liaison Group

 The CLG meets each quarter, participants are BAe, Bishopton Community Council, representatives of Bishopton Action Group, Bishopton Development Trust and the local Churches.
 An Action list is published as the outcome of these meetings and can be found on this website.
 (CLG, Action Points)

-The current situation (Sept 2019) is that the proposed number of houses to be built is now about 4200, this in comparison to the 2300 in the initial planning application.
+The current situation (March 2020) is that the proposed number of houses to be built is now about 4200, this in comparison to the 2300 in the initial planning application.
 Several builders, Charles Church/Persimmon, Taylor Wimpey, Cala, Bellway, Stewart Milne, and Avant Homes are currently building a range of homes throughout the development.
-Barratt and Robertson are two new builders coming on site in the near future.
-In addition there is now a program for social houses being built by "Lovell".
+Barratt and Robertson are two new builders now on site., with a program for social houses being built by "Lovell".

-The retail section is now well under way with a Sainsbury's and five smaller units, planned to be open September 2019.
+The retail section is now opened, with a Sainsburys Local and five smaller units.

 The new Primary school is currently in the planning stage, planned opening 2021, and will be a "two stream" school with capacity for 420 pupils.